-When it comes to blown fuses how you find the root cause and the way it's repaired is handled about the same on a 67 GTO as it is on a 2014 Chevrolet Malibu.
-Regardless of the model year, A burnt one is a sign of electrical problems.
-Owners and mechanics will often replace the fuse without looking further for electrical issues.
-This page talks about why and how to investigate for the cause.
+When it comes to blown fuses how you find the root cause and the way it's repaired is handled about the same on a 57 Chevy and a 2015 Chevrolet Malibu.
+Regardless of the model year, it's a sign of electrical problems.
+Owners and mechanics will often replace the fuse without looking any further into why it happened.
+This page talks about why and how to logically investigate for the root cause of the malfunction.

 The vehicle manufacturer sets the fuse amperage value at more than double what the circuit would normally carry.
 If a fuse blows in a circuit, you can almost guarantee that even if the problem is intermittent you'll see the same fuse fail again.
 I added a video below walking you through the procedure I use to hunt down electrical shorts.
 This isn't the only thing that will blow an automotive fuse but it's a common cause.